 The biggest challenge for small-scale backyard composting is finding enough carbon-rich materials to balance the regular input of nitrogen-rich materials which come from kitchen scraps, fruit and vegetable peelings, coffee grounds, grass clippings and other fresh materials.
-To learn how to make the most of autumn's bounty, read Autumn Composting Tips.
+To learn how to make the most of autumn's bounty, read:

 Below are a few samples.
-See over 20 varieties of composters in our store, click here
+To see all the composters in our store, click here

-Click to learn more about the Jora JK270 Composter
+Click to learn more about the Jora Composters (available in three sizes)

 ~ Efficient material: Black 100% recycled plastic heats up quickly for faster composting.

-Click to learn more about the Urban Compost Tumbler 9
+Click to learn more about the EZ Compost Wizard

 Stainless Steel Compost Keeper